emeraldprom/Encode-Project/README.md

 web3 superhero picturebook story
 (Work in progress)

-create-next-app picturebook
+create-next-app@latest picturebook

 use a .env in the root folder with an openai API key

-GPT-4o and Dall-e 2 for the images
+GPT-3.5 turbo and Dall-e 2 for the images (GPT-4o will cut the story short if token length exceeded)

+RAG accepts json or txt files

 ISSUES